evaera/rbx-resources/README.md

 ## `getResource` with Instances

-When you call `getResource` with an Instance type and a name from the server, rbx-resources will:
+When you call `getResource` with an Instance value from the `rbx-new` package and a name from the server, rbx-resources will:

 - Create a folder named `Resources` in ReplicatedStorage if it doesn't already exist
 - Create a sub-folder named after the ClassName of the Instance type